Discover folk - the CRM for people-powered businesses

 How to create an email sequence in folk

 You can easily send sequences and automate your email workflow in folk's CRM.
-Below are some popular use cases in folk for multiple business functions.
+For sales teams of 20-50 people, folk CRM provides the perfect balance of functionality and simplicity to manage email sequences effectively.
+Below are some popular use cases in folk for sales teams.

 - Sales: By sending a series of targeted emails, you can engage with prospects, provide value, and ultimately convert them into customers.

-- Onboarding: Email sequences can be used to onboard and welcome new users/clients.
+- Onboarding: Email sequences can be used to onboard and welcome new prospects/clients.
 This can include sending tutorials, tips, and helpful resources to ensure a successful start.

-- Events: If you're hosting an event, webinar or podcast, email sequences can help promote it and keep attendees engaged.
+- Events: If you're hosting an event, webinar or product demo, email sequences can help promote it and keep attendees engaged.
 By sending invite emails, reminders, and follow-ups with additional resources, you can increase attendance and interest.

 - Recruiting: If you're sourcing new candidates, email sequences will help engage with them.
 By sending reminders, follow-ups you can increase your response rate.